A guide to evaluating and securing the proper validator to stake your digital assets with.

 - Community contributions: Ask yourself, how does this validator contribute to the network?
 Great validators provide educational content to delegators and have channels dedicated to assisting delegators.
 For example, Stakin has official Telegram and Discord channels to address questions Delegators often have, and very frequently shares articles and guides on the different networks on our official Twitter.

-Its good practice to always confirm the validator operator address which are typically available on their website.
-You can also use an explorer to find the addresses.
+It's good practice to confirm the validator operator address which are typically available on their website, you can also use an explorer to find the addresses.
 If you want to get the most out of your delegations, these are other great rules of thumb to live by:

 - You could delegate to validators outside the top 20, this way you support an even distribution of tokens.
 You might have already seen that typically the top 5 – 10 validators account for the majority of the voting power.